Highlights

 The most devastating part came next.
 DockerHunter downloaded the container images and extracted their contents.
 Inside the "production-secrets:latest" image, they found:

-Everything needed to access Acme Inc.’s most critical systems was laid out like a buffet.
+Everything needed to access Acme Inc.’s most critical systems was laid out like a buffet, exposing how a single lapse in Docker registry security can escalate into a full-scale breach.

 Step 6: The point of no return